engeir/doing.nvim/README.md

 A tiny task manager within nvim that helps you stay on track by keeping a stack of tasks and always showing which task is at the top and how many more you have.

+It works by storing the tasks in a plain text file

 this plugin was originally a fork of [nocksock/do.nvim](https://github.com/nocksock/do.nvim)

 ![doing](https://raw.githubusercontent.com/Hashino/doing.nvim/main/demo.gif)